WishKnish/KnishIO-Technical-Whitepaper/README.md

 ## Step 1: Client obtains biometric secret

-Each molecule must be approved by the sender, and to that end a robust biometric solution is recommended to transform the sender’s face, fingerprints, and/or voice print (or a combination of any of the above) into a unique 2048-character hexadecimal string.
+Each molecule must be approved by the sender, and to that end an external biometric solution may be utilized to transform the sender’s face, fingerprints, and/or voice print (or a combination of any of the above) into a unique keypair.

+Alternatively, other forms of authentication may be used, including OAuth, NFC, smart cards, and other types of credentials.

+The actual method of biometric collection depends on use case implementation, but the result is always the same: a 2048-symbol hexadecimal string.

-This biometric secret, *S*, may then be used as a seed to generate a private key for the new quantum-resistant Knish.IO wallet.
+This biometric secret, *S*, may then be used as a seed to generate an infinite number of one-time-use private keys for the new quantum-resistant Knish.IO wallet.
 The public key becomes the wallet address.

-Each private key may only be used securely once, and neither S nor the wallet private key needs to necessarily be stored in order to function correctly.
+Each private key may only be used securely once, and neither  nor the wallet private key needs to necessarily be stored in order to function correctly.

 ![alt text][biometrics]